nwenewo/Inventory-Analysis/README.md

 * **Jewelry** has low turnover and negative growth, indicating possible overstocking or low demand.
 * **Class B items** should be increased in stock to balance inventory distribution.
 * Certain countries show stronger demand and can be targeted for optimized supply.

-Would you also like me to **add a professional “Problem–Solution–Impact” section** (good for recruiters & portfolio) so your README reads more like a case study?